-Tip if using less sugar: Mix the pumpkin, sugar and spices in a pot or bowl so that you have a chance to adjust the sugar to taste (i liked a cup but if you want to do less taste it first!). if using maple syrup since its sweeter and more tightly packed than brown sugar you may only need 1/2- 2/3 cup, to taste and sweetness preference (if sugar is a concern you can even start with less maple syrup, but of course sweeter tastes better as pumpkin is bitter-its a vegetable! if you are skimping on sugar add more cinnamon and decrease the agar agar to approx 3 tbsp as reducing sugar reduces volume so you don’t need as much jelling agent.)
+Tip if using less sugar: Mix the pumpkin, sugar and spices in a pot or bowl. if using maple syrup since its sweeter and more tightly packed than brown sugar you may only need 1/2- 2/3 cup, to taste and sweetness preference (if sugar is a concern you can even start with less maple syrup, but of course sweeter tastes better as pumpkin is bitter-its a vegetable! if you are skimping on sugar add more cinnamon and decrease the agar agar to approx 3 tbsp as reducing sugar reduces volume so you don’t need as much jelling agent.)

-Warm the pumpkin puree, sugar, the spices and vanilla in a pot over medium-low heat for about 5 minutes, stirring often. in a seperate pot over low heat dissolve the agar agar in a little bit of water (the minimum needed to dissolve well, adding a splash more as needed) for a few minutes (about 5 min), stirring often so it does not stick to the bottom.
+Warm the pumpkin puree, sugar, the spices and vanilla in a pot over medium-low heat for about 5 minutes, stirring often. in a seperate pot over low heat, dissolve the agar agar in a little bit of water (the minimum needed to dissolve well, adding a splash more as needed) for a few minutes (about 5-8 min), stirring often so it does not stick to the bottom.
 Make sure the agar flakes are fully dissolved and not lumpy both for consistency and so it is cooked and activated.
 Unlike gelatin, agar agar can handle reaching boiling point, so don’t worry about overcooking, but don’t let it burn and stick.